unbit/uwsgi-docs/SSLScaling.rst

 Starting from uWSGI 1.9 you can have multiple caches.
 This is a setup with 2 nodes using a new generation cache named "ssl".

-``cache2`` option allows also to set custom key size, since SSL session keys are not long we can use it to optimize memory usage.
-In this example we use 128 byte key size limit, it should be enough for session IDs.
+The ``cache2`` option allows also to set a custom key size.
+Since SSL session keys are not very long, we can use it to optimize memory usage.
+In this example we use 128 byte key size limit, which should be enough for session IDs.

 .. code-block:: ini